paulocoding/static-page-template-with-gulp/README.md

 ------------------
 * Make sure you have nodejs and npm installed

-* run this to get gulp and it's plugin's
+* run this to install gulp and it's plugins
 > $ npm install

+* If using git:
-* add this line to ./git/info/exclude file to keep the node modules out of repository
+** add this line to ./git/info/exclude file to keep the node modules out of the git repository
 > /node_modules/*

 * run gulp default task by running